MetPX/sr3-examples/empty-amqp-pump/sr3_103_Selection.rst

 ~~~~~~~~~~~~~~~~~~

 Most sites are not Sarracenia enabled, meaning they don't produce messages for each file they
 publish.
+They will produce a directory or a query API of some kind, and one must issue
+queries of a directory listing to learn which new files are available.
 To get messages created, so that subscribers can start downloading their files,
 we can use sr_poll.

 From sr3_102, we have content in /var/www/html/data.